The Benefits of Aloe Vera

 5 Things to Remember If You’re Working Remotely Right Now

 Months ago, millions of us packed up whatever gear we could grab from the office, went home, and, overnight, began life as remote workers.
-From taking regular breaks to sticking to a schedule to establishing a dedicated workspace, there are plenty of strategies for making working from home work.
+From taking regular breaks to sticking to a schedule to establishing a dedicated workspace, there are plenty of strategies for making working from homework.
 But there’s a huge difference between choosing to go remote and being forced to do so during an emergency.
-As remote work becomes more of a long-term or even permanent situation for many during the COVID-19 pandemic, what can we do to prevent burnout?
+As remote work becomes more of a long-term or even permanent situation, what can we do to prevent burnout?
 We got experts to give us their best tips, advice, and things to keep in mind.

 1. Take the plunge and invest in a more comfortable set-up